 Final Report Deadline: Final Report is due October 1 of the year following completion of the project.

-Awards: There are three levels of support for scholarship:
+Awards: There are two levels of support for scholarship:

-Selection Criteria: Proposals should be written in jargon-free language appropriate for a non-technical reviewer.
+Selection Criteria: Proposals should be written in a way that minimizes disciplinary jargon as much as possible (if necessary to include, provide definitions) and is understandable for a non-technical reviewer.
 They will be judged on the basis of the quality of the narrative and the applicant’s ability to convincingly justify the requested level of support.
 Applications from current recipients of an FD or other grant for the same project are not encouraged.